 The first phase of improvements to our Black Bear Exhibit, made possible by a donation from Miller Coors, also was completed, and emphasized the importance of water conservation.

-In the summer of 2014, the Zoo presents “Sting Ray & Shark Bay” sponsored by Sendik’s Food Markets, as its special summer exhibit.
-Running May 24 through September 1, the exhibit will feature several species of harmless sting rays and sharks, all of which our visitors can touch as they glide through their shallow pools.
-The exhibit is $2 per person.
+In the summer of 2015, the Zoo presents “Expedition Dinosaur” sponsored by Sendik’s Food Markets as its special summer exhibit.
+Running May 23 through September 7, the exhibit will feature moving, and sometimes spitting, robotic, life-sized dinosaur models.
+Sound effects included!
+The exhibit is $2.50 per person.

 It’s clear that the Milwaukee County Zoo is, and will continue to be, one of Wisconsin’s premiere attractions.
 With its renowned animal collection and special exhibitions, the Zoo offers visitors a course in education, conservation and enjoyment.